elastic/helm-charts/README.md

 For example if you want to deploy an Elasticsearch `7.7.1` cluster, use the corresponding `7.7.1` [tag][elasticsearch-771].

-The `master` version of these charts are intended to support the latest pre-release versions of our products, and therefore may or may not work with current released versions.
+The `main` version of these charts are intended to support the latest pre-release versions of our products, and therefore may or may not work with current released versions.